practicaldsc/study/problems/disc04/dsc80-wi24-mid-q6.md

 # BEGIN SOLUTION

-**Answer**: This is filling in missing ages in each breed class with the most common observed age in that breed class
+**Answer**: This is filling in missing ages in each breed class with the most common observed age in that breed class.

 # END SOLUTION